Plourde, Ad. E.

 In the last few years, he was Bâtonnier (President) of the Bar of Montreal (2009-2010) and Bâtonnier of the Quebec Bar (2012-2013).
 As such, he has acquired knowledge and solid credibility in both professional and political spheres.
 He currently acts as the attorney for the Committee on the remuneration of judges and justices of the peace appointed by the government of Quebec.

 Nicolas is also actively involved in his community.
-He has sat on various boards of directors for charitable organizations, including the Quebec Special Olympics.
-He currently chairs the Board of Directors of the Accueil Bonneau Foundation.
+He has sat on various boards of directors for charitable organizations, including the Quebec Special Olympics and of the Fondation Accueil Bonneau.

 Representing the Régie des installations olympiques (RIO) in the context of an injunction instituted by an unsuccessful bidder when a call for tenders for the installation of a handling system to renovate the Olympic Stadium mast was cancelled.